arifseyda/CreateNetworkwithPacketTracer/README.md

 ![image](https://user-images.githubusercontent.com/47140243/147877692-43d37059-91cb-4ea0-9673-5b62c40ef630.png)

-# What am i do in that project?
+# What am I do in that project?

 - Assign ip adress to Router, Switch and PC
 - Configure the router with OSPF protocol